databrickslabs/ucx/README.md

 SQL Alerts, Token and Password usage permissions that are set on the workspace level, Secret scopes, Notebooks, Directories, Repos, and Files.

-Once done with the group migration, proceed to [table migration workflow](#table-migration-workflow).
+Once done with the group migration, proceed to [table migration process](#Table-Migration).

 Use [`validate-groups-membership` command](#validate-groups-membership-command) for extra confidence.
 If you don't have matching account groups, please run [`create-account-groups` command](#create-account-groups-command).